rosareyes/rosareyes/README.md

 ⚡ I'm a front-end developer, focused on ReactJS atm.

 🤓 I'm currently studying Computer Science and Engineering.
-Therefore, t's my passion to solve problems with critical thinking and creativity.
+Therefore, it's my passion to solve problems with critical thinking and creativity.

 ## 🧰 Skillet